ShiftyKitty/Cathals-Playground/README.md

 a FAQ section may also proof to be beneficial

 Why do you go there in particular? <br>
-To check times, schedule, contact, location and prices What makes a good experience?
+To check opening times, schedule, contact, location and prices

+What makes a good experience? <br>
 Ease of access to information needs to be paramount which means a simple site structure.
 To attract new users to join, the site needs to be catchy and engaging from the jump.